Sydney Hilton Hotel bombing: Investigation

 Paul Alister later speculated about Richard Seary's motives, saying he was a "wild card" because he seemed to have his own agenda.
 He stated that Seary seemed to have a mixture of motives for what he said, and seemed to dislike the police.
 Seary's girlfriend indicated that Seary had been pressured by the police to find evidence that incriminated the "Margiis".
 Alister and his colleagues speculated that perhaps Seary was being blackmailed into informing, because of his former activity as a drug addict.
 Seary had also been present when someone had died of a drug overdose.
 This may have given the police leverage over him, because he could be charged.

+The confession of Evan Pederick and trials

+On 31 May 1989, Evan Pederick, who in 1978 was a member of Ananda Marga walked into a Catholic church in Brisbane, confessed his guilt in the bombing to the parish priest, and subsequently turned himself in to the police.
+According to Pederick, he was recruited to assassinate the then prime minister of India, Morarji Desai, who was staying at the Hilton Hotel, attending a summit of Commonwealth Heads of Government.
+Pederick claimed that Paul Anderson had planned the bombing.
+In September 1989, Pederick pleaded guilty and was sentenced to 20 years’ jail on three counts of murder and one of conspiracy.

+A month later, Anderson was convicted of three counts of murder and then sentenced to 14 years.
+The crown prosecutor was Mark Tedeschi QC.

 In 1989, Anderson was re-arrested for the Sydney Hilton bombing, tried, convicted and sentenced to fourteen years.
-The crown prosecutor was Mark Tedeschi QC.
-Anderson was acquitted in 1991 by the NSW Court of Criminal Appeal, which held that the verdicts of guilty were unsafe and unsatisfactory.
+However, in June, 1991, the New South Wales Court of Criminal Appeal quashed Anderson’s conviction.